 Fortunately, there a lot of options here, especially with the Internet.
 Encourage them to explore business opportunities, particularly those that can easily be marketed over the web.
 They may also want to consider downshifting from full-time, career type positions, into part-time work in a more enjoyable field or atmosphere.

 It’s generally not possible for people to survive on Social Security alone.
-But if a couple are each receiving Social Security, and each supplementing that income with a part-time job or business, they may do just fine.
+But if a couple is each receiving Social Security, and each supplementing that income with a part-time job or business, they may do just fine.
 That’s the arrangement you may need to prepare them for, and since it may take advanced planning, now is the time.

 While most people don’t want to delay retirement, it may be in your parents’ best interest to do so, even if it is only by a few years.
-Delaying retirement gives them a fighting chance to implement all of the above ideas – saving more, learning to live on less, getting out of debt, and even transitioning to part time employment.
+Delaying retirement gives them a fighting chance to implement all of the above ideas – saving more, learning to live on less, getting out of debt, and even transitioning to part-time employment.
 Another important thing this allows them to do is delay taking Social Security Benefits.
 You can earn between 20 and 30% more in Social Security Benefits by delaying your benefits start date.
 (See Social Security Age Reduction Chart for more info).

 For example, if you have your own business, you can consider hiring one or both of your parents on a part-time basis.
 You might also consider bringing them on to work on a contract basis, where they handle a specific part of your business.